Cristianetaniguti/Reads2Map/README.md

 # Execute the workflow
 java -jar cromwell.jar run -i empirical.json empirical.wdl
 ```

+You can also download the full data set running the script "data/populus/download_SRRs.sh" and the "data/populus/sample_info" file.

 **Warning**: See section `WLD Configurations` to choose the better available option for you or create a personalized one.